Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/YAML-Config-Syntax.md

 **Observations:**

-Regarding Arena and Item local parameters, we can observe respectively that:
+Regarding Arena and Item local parameters, we can observe the following:

-* The _arena-specific_ parameters are only applicable to the arena in which they are defined.
-For example, if `t` is set to `250`, the time limit for the arena will be 250 seconds.
-However, if there are multiple arenas defined in the same YAML configuration file `t` is set to `500`, the time limit for the arena will be 500 seconds for that arena only.
-Please note that these parameters are applicable during `Play` and `Training` modes.
-Lastly, the properties of each "Item" is a local parameter specified for that particular object only.
-For example, if the `Agent` object is specified to have a `hedgehog` skin, only the `Agent` object will have a `hedgehog` skin for that particular arena.
+* **Arena-Specific Parameters:** These parameters apply only to the arena in which they are defined.
+For instance, if `t` (time limit) is set to `250`, the time limit for that particular arena will be 250 seconds.
+If another arena within the same YAML configuration file has `t` set to `500`, then that arena will have a time limit of 500 seconds.
+These parameters are relevant for both `Play` and `Training` modes.

+* **Item-Specific Parameters:** The properties defined for each "Item" are local to that specific object.
+For example, if an `Agent` object is assigned a `hedgehog` skin, only that `Agent` object will have a `hedgehog` skin within that arena.

 ```YAML
 !ArenaConfig